awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 1. To download the results of a previous query from the **Recent queries** tab, select the query, and then choose **Download results**\.
 Queries are retained for 45 days\.
 ![\[Viewing and downloading recent queries in the Athena console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-recent-queries-tab-download.png)

-   For more information, see [Working with Query Results, Recent Queries, and Output Files](querying.md)\.
+   For more information, see [Working with query results, recent queries, and output files](querying.md)\.

-## Saving Your Queries<a name="getting-started-saved-queries-tab"></a>
+## Saving your queries<a name="getting-started-saved-queries-tab"></a>

 You can save the queries that you create or edit in the query editor with a name\.
 Athena stores these queries on the **Saved queries** tab\.
 You can use the **Saved queries** tab to recall, run, rename, or delete your saved queries\.
 For more information, see [Using saved queries](saved-queries.md)\.

-## Connecting to Other Data Sources<a name="getting-started-other-data-sources"></a>
+## Connecting to other data sources<a name="getting-started-other-data-sources"></a>

 This tutorial used a data source in Amazon S3 in CSV format\.
-For information about using Athena with AWS Glue, see [Using AWS Glue to Connect to Data Sources in Amazon S3](data-sources-glue.md)\.
+For information about using Athena with AWS Glue, see [Using AWS Glue to connect to data sources in Amazon S3](data-sources-glue.md)\.
 You can also connect Athena to a variety of data sources by using ODBC and JDBC drivers, external Hive metastores, and Athena data source connectors\.
-For more information, see [Connecting to Data Sources](work-with-data-stores.md)\.
+For more information, see [Connecting to data sources](work-with-data-stores.md)\.